SAFEHR-data/PIXL/README.md

 ....................................................../omop/public/*.parquet
 ```

-This directory is current located in `projects/exports` relative to the source code root.
+This directory is currently located in `projects/exports` relative to the source code root.

 [Further discussion about docker permissions and the exports directory is found here](docs/setup/docker_perms.md)